jdehaan2014/GearLanguage/compiler/readme.md

 run a Gear program as follows:
 > gear -c -f filename.gear

 Use the accomanied MacOs binary 'gear' or compile for any other platform with Lazarus & Free Pascal.
+Also, add the complete gearlib/ folder as a separate folder into the same folder as the gear binary.